-MUS 113, 114:THEORY I AND II-BASIC MUSICIANSHIP.
+MUS 113, 114: THEORY I AND II-BASIC MUSICIANSHIP.
 This is a study of the basic rudiments of music including scales, intervals, triads, rhythm, terminology, and part writing.
-Sight singing, ear training, analyses, keyboard application, and creative work are included .The student may not enter MUS 114 with less than a grade of "C" for 113.
-Four hours per week.
-CREDIT:THREE SEMESTER HOURS EACH.
+Sight singing, ear training, analyses, keyboard application, and creative work are included.
+The student may not enter MUS 114 with less than a grade of "C" for 113.
+CREDIT: THREE SEMESTER HOURS EACH.

-MUS 115, 116, 215, 216:PIANO.
+MUS 115, 116, 215, 216: PIANO.
 These courses provide individual instruction for both majors and non-majors in Piano.
 One hour of instruction and ten hours of practice per week are mandated.
 Audition with instructor is required and attendance at bi-monthly Recital Class.
 Offered each semester.
-CREDIT:TWO SEMESTER HOURS EACH.
+CREDIT: TWO SEMESTER HOURS EACH.

-MUS 117, 118, 217, 218:VOICE.
+MUS 117, 118, 217, 218: VOICE.
 These courses provide individual instruction for both majors and non-majors in Voice.
 One-hour of instruction and ten hours of practice per week are mandated.
 Audition with instructor is required and attendance at bi-monthly Recital Class.
 Offered each semester.
-CREDIT:TWO SEMESTER HOURS EACH.
+CREDIT: TWO SEMESTER HOURS EACH.

 MUS 200: INSTRUMENTAL ENSEMBLE.
 This course is an instrumental performance class designed for study and performance practices needed to create knowledgeable, independent musicians who are capable of performing various styles of music.
 Music literature for this ensemble will consist of symphonic band works as well as music of contemporary composers, including jazz compositions and arrangements.
 This course is open to music majors and non-majors.
 Auditions are required for enrollment.
-Offered Fall and Spring Semester.
+Music majors must complete eight semesters of an ensemble (instrumental of choral) for credit to meet the curriculum requirement.
+Offered each semester.
 CREDIT: ONE SEMESTER HOUR.

 MUS 201: OPERA WORKSHOP I (Fall Semester).
 This is an introductory course for novices to the operatic discipline.
 Throughout the course's progression topics explored in class will include-but not be limited to -opera's: historical background, stage movement techniques, stage make-up design, set design and construction.
-In addition, repertoire assessments and assignments are periodically made during Opera Workshop I (MUS 201) that will culminate in public performances scheduled during the progression of Opera Workshop II.CREDIT: THREE SEMESTER HOURS.
+In addition, repertoire assessments and assignments are periodically made during Opera Workshop I (MUS 201) that will culminate in public performances scheduled during the progression of Opera Workshop II.
+CREDIT: THREE SEMESTER HOURS.